-- A bathing suit and towel… maybe — it’s often too cold to swim in the Pacific, or even to sit on the beach in shorts.
+- A swimsuit and towel… maybe — it’s often too cold to swim in the Pacific, or even to sit on the beach in shorts.
 But, bring one just in case.

 - A warm jacket — it gets cold at night in this area, no matter the time of year.

-- A daypack — for longer hikes.
-I personally packed the Tortuga Daypack, since it packed down in our bike saddle bags easily (seriously — all professional relationships aside, it was the best bag in my closet for the job).
+- Daypack — for longer hikes.
+I personally packed the Outbreaker Daypack, since it packed down in our bike saddle bags easily (seriously — all professional relationships aside, it was the best bag in my closet for the job).